imransikder-cyber/imransikder-cyber/README.md

 ## Hi there 👋

-I'm Imran Sikder — a CSE student and aspiring Cyber Security Expert.

-I am passionate about ethical hacking, network security, and building secure digital systems.

-I love learning how technology works at a deep level — from operating systems to networking and cyber defense.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on: Cyber security practice labs & automation scripts
 - 🌱 I’m currently learning: Ethical hacking, networking & Python
 - 👯 I’m looking to collaborate on: Security tools & student tech projects